joao-pamper/SeeMee/README.md

-# Foobar
+# SeeMee

-Foobar is a Python library for dealing with word pluralization.
+SeeMee is a tool to use to schedule hangouts with friends!

-## Installation
+## How to run locally

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.